SecKatie/ha-wyzeapi/README.md

 ## Configuration

-Add the following to your configuration file. ***Note: This will change in a future release I am expecting to integrate the platform section so you only need to include the email and password once if you use both the light and the switch.***
+Add the following to your configuration file. ***Note: This will change in a future release I am expecting to integrate the platform section so you only need to include the email and password once if you use both the light and the switch.
+Please refer to issue [#12](https://github.com/JoshuaMulliken/ha-wyzeapi/issues/12)***

 ```yaml
 light: